-How do I go about placing material on Reserve at Dana Medical Library?
+How do I go about placing physical items on Reserve at Dana Medical Library?

 How long can students borrow Reserve material?

-Items may be placed on Reserve for a loan period of either 2 hours, 3 days, 7 days, or 4 weeks.
+Items may be placed in the Reserve for a loan period of either 2 hours, 3 days, 7 days, or 4 weeks.
 Items placed on Reserve may leave the library.
 If choosing the 3 day, 7 day or 4 week loan periods, consider providing multiple copies of materials.

 When should I place my Reserve requests?
 How long will it be before the requested items are available to students?

 Reserve lists for each semester should be submitted as early as possible.
 In general, the Reserve desk can process requests within 3 working days.
 Reserve requests submitted after the first day of classes for the current semester could take up to 5 working days to be processed.
-Items that are currently checked out to another patron or materials that the Reserve staff must procure themselves will take longer to process.
+Items that are currently checked out to another patron will take longer to process.

 Can I place personal or departmental copies of books or non-print material (CDs, DVDs, videos) on Reserve?